terrencepreilly/darglint/README.md

 You can give an optional verbosity setting to *darglint*.
 For example,

 ```
-darglint -v 3 *.py
+darglint -v 2 *.py
 ```

-Would give the most verbose warnings for each python module in the current directory.
+Would give a description of the error along with information as to this specific instance.
+The default verbosity is 1, which gives the filename, function name, line number, error code, and some general hints.

 ### Ignoring Errors in a Docstring